How To Calm Hypervigilance & Stop Feeling On High Alert

 Do you feel like you’re always on ‘high alert‘?

 Like something terrible is about to happen at any moment?
 Or you feel anxious and tense, but you can’t really pinpoint why?
-Do you have a lot of trouble calming down?

 That feeling of always being on high alert is called hypervigilance.